gsantopaolo/sentinel-AI/docs/inspector.md

 *   **`missing_fields`**: Flags an event if any of the specified `fields` (e.g., `title`, `content`) are empty or missing.
 *   **`llm_anomaly_detector`**: Leverages a Large Language Model to analyze the article content for anomalies.
 The `provider`, `model_name`, `api_key_env_var`, and `prompt` are configurable.
 The LLM's response is parsed to determine if an anomaly is detected.

+## Input Data: The RankedEvent Message

+The `inspector` service consumes `RankedEvent` messages, which are an evolution of the initial `FilteredEvent`.
+This message includes scoring information calculated by the `ranker` service.

+### Note on Scoring Fields and Future-Proofing

+The `RankedEvent` message contains three distinct scores:
+1.  **`importance_score`**: Based on the event's category (e.g., 'cybersecurity' is high).
+2.  **`recency_score`**: Based on how recently the event occurred.
+3.  **`final_score`**: A weighted combination of the importance and recency scores.

+Currently, the inspector's anomaly detection rules (defined in `inspector_config.yaml`) are focused on the content and structure of the event (e.g., keyword matches, content length, missing fields, LLM-based analysis).
+Therefore, these scores are not actively used in the anomaly detection logic itself, although the `final_score` is logged for visibility.

+However, all three scores are passed to the inspector to make the system extensible.
+Future anomaly detection rules could easily leverage these scores for more sophisticated checks, for example:
+- A **"Critical Event"** rule that flags events with an `importance_score` > 0.9.
+- A **"Stale News"** rule that flags events with a very low `recency_score`.
+- A **"Score Mismatch"** rule that checks for inconsistencies, like a high `final_score` for an event with very short content.

+By including these fields now, we can add such rules in the future simply by modifying the configuration, without needing to change the data pipeline between services.

 ## Why YAML Configuration?

 The use of `inspector_config.yaml` provides several benefits: